-"Subtle romanticism" with a "distinctive, swinging touch" are words that come to mind when describing jazz pianist Gaea Schell.
-Accomplished and versatile, she - as drummer Albert 'Tootie' Heath says, "plays the heck out of the piano with them small hands".
+"Subtle romanticism" with a "distinctive, swinging touch" are words used to describe jazz pianist Gaea Schell.
+Accomplished and versatile, she - as drummer Albert 'Tootie' Heath has said, "plays the heck out of the piano with them small hands".

 Known among her peers for swinging every note, subtle phrasing, and honest lyrical writing, this West Coast-based pianist/composer/vocalist (also flutist) is a native of western Canada

 where she grew up playing music from an early

 checking out Oscar Peterson, Wynton Kelly and Bill

-Evans records in the school library, this inspired a move east and subsequent graduation from the jazz program at acclaimed McGill University in Montreal.
+Evans records in the school library, inspiring a move East and subsequent graduation from the jazz program at acclaimed McGill University in Montreal.